 Below we will breakdown our (Pool Pros) process of installing fiberglass pools the River Pools Way.
 Keep in mind we do sometimes get delays from weather and things don't always go smoothly on the job site so it may take longer than 7 days to complete your project.
 This is our goal but one thing we have discovered building pools is that we need to remain flexible to overcome obstacles in order to provide a quality finished product.
 That being said, here we go.

-Day2: Excavation Day: We begin the dig first thing in the morning and haul out the material as we dig, unless you choose to have material left on site.
+STEP 2: Excavation Day: We begin the dig first thing in the morning and haul out the material as we dig unless you choose to have material left on site.
 As soon as the dig is done we install our 4" thick clean stone base and 8" sump pipe.

-Day 7: We come to start up the equipment, detail the pool and provide the homeowner with a final walkthrough on how to use and maintain their new fiberglass pool.
+STEP 7: We come to start up the equipment, detail the pool, and provide the homeowner with a final walkthrough on how to use and maintain their new fiberglass pool.

 If you are ready to take the next step with your fiberglass pool project contact Pool Pros today at 920-771-0107